warncke/immutable-app-auth/README.md

 the id exists.

 If a session does not exist for the client a new session will be created

+### session-location

+The location for the session is tracked using both MaxMind GeoIP and `navigator.location` in the browser.

+### profile

+A profile is created for each session if it does not exist and if the session is logged in then the profile for the account is loaded.

+The profile contains information like location, timezone, language and currency which will be set automatically unless set by the user.

 ### device-session